 A faculty-directed practicum concerning the principles and practices of effective teaching of Biblical Counseling in conjunction with a semester-long teaching opportunity.
 Emphasis will be placed on teaching technique, the learning process, and curricular design.
 Prerequisite: All core courses.

-BC598 - Thesis Research
+BC598 - THESIS RESEARCH

-This guided independent research requires the student to produce and present a counseling topic in a seminar format.
+This research course requires the student to produce and present a counseling topic in a seminar format.
 The presentation must deliver biblically researched solutions to a precise counseling problem, taking the form of a 20 to 30 page, fully documented outline.
 Presentation topics are approved by the Thesis Coordinator; research is pursued under an appointed faculty advisor.
 Prerequisites: All core courses.

 This guided independent research requires the student to advance a thesis, presenting the biblical understanding and counseling methodology for a specific problem that could be encountered in counseling, taking the form of a 100 to 120 page, fully documented paper.
 Thesis topics are approved by the Department Chair and the Thesis Coordinator; research and composition are pursued under an appointed faculty advisor.
 Prerequisites: All core courses.